Find Schools

 $23,915 Avg Student Debt

-Saint Joseph’s University came in at #17 in this year’s edition of the ranking.
+Saint Joseph’s University ranked #17 on this year’s list.

 One thing to take note of is that St. Joe’s does offer online classes in some areas.
-In 2019-2020 about 71% of the undergraduate students at the school chose to take one or more online courses.
+To give an idea of how popular online courses are at the school, 71% of undergraduates took at least one course online in 2019-2020.

 Read full report on Saint Joseph’s University